Economic growth in NY's Brooklyn holds lessons for cities

-NEW YORK Wall Street may be the financial capital of the United States, but downtown Brooklyn, just across the East River, punches above its economic weight, a report showed Thursday.
+NEW YORK, July 26 Wall Street may be the financial capital of the United States, but downtown Brooklyn, just across the East River, punches above its economic weight, a report showed Thursday.

 Growth in private sector employment and wages in downtown Brooklyn outpaced the rest of New York City between 2003 and 2010, according to data analyzed by the New York State Comptroller's office.
 Wages in downtown Brooklyn grew 48 percent during that time, while wages in New York City's five boroughs grew by 38 percent.